Feeds:

 Bruce became the catalyst for change.
 Bruce was a mechanical shark on the set of the 1975 film JAWS who didn’t work as well as desired.
 But he worked well in the edit bay and the $7 million film went on to make over $400 million worldwide.
 Sure there was blood and guts, but it had a happy ending.

 The tent pole movie was born (or maybe just perfected).
-And once that genie was out of the bottle everybody in Hollywood was shooting for the $100 million boxoffice goal.
+And once that genie was out of the bottle everybody in Hollywood was shooting for the $100 million box office goal.
 By this time Viet Nam was over and Americans were ready to get on with life and the bicentennial celebration of the United States in 1976.

 And Rocky was there toward the end of the year to give audiences something to cheer about.
 I do believe the one-two punch of JAWS & Rocky had a huge impact on the future of the film business.
-More thills per minute and a somewhat happy ending that would make a lot of money.
+More thrills per minute and a somewhat happy ending that would make a lot of money.

 Once Upon a Time in Hollywood (Part 5)